intel/transfer-learning/notebooks/image_classification/tlk_api_tf_image_classification/README.md

 # Transfer Learning for TensorFlow Image Classification using the TLK API

-This notebook demonstrates how to use the TLK API to do transfer learning for image classification using TensorFlow.
+These notebooks demonstrate how to use the TLK API to do transfer learning for image classification using TensorFlow and then quantize or optimize the graph for inference.

-The notebook performs the following steps:
+`TLK_TF_Image_Classification_Transfer_Learning.ipynb`  performs the following steps:
 1. Import dependencies
 1. Get the model
 1. Get the dataset